course-dprep/team9dPrep/README.md

 - Continue to follow the instructions in the "Step by Step" guide (from "step 4" to "step 8").

 The _5_regression_model_ file code is written in such a way as to avoid reprocessing the mentioned R objects if they are already located in the mentioned folder.

+### Debugging
+For some windows users, the program may have some problem in compiling the final_paper.pdf file when it is executed using make.
+If so, the automation process will stop before compilying the final_paper.pdf and before executing the shinyapp.
+In case this happen, please do these last executions manually.
+MacOS users should not have any problems.

 ### Alternative route